-- DLP® and the DLP logo are registered trademarks of Texas Instruments and BrilliantColorTM is a trademark of Texas Instruments. - Microsoft® and Windows® are registered trademarks of Microsoft Corporation in the United States and/or other countries. - PC/AT is a registered trademark of International Business Machines Corporation in the United States. - Adobe® Reader® is a trademark of Adobe Systems Incorporated. - Macintosh® is a registered trademark of Apple Computer, Inc. in the United States and/or other countries. - PJLink is a registered trademark or an application trademark in Japan, the United States and/or other countries/regions. - All other company or product names are trademarks or registered trademarks of their respective companies. - Some IC chips in this product include confidential and/or trade secret property belonging to Texas Instruments.
+- DLP® and the DLP logo are registered trademarks of Texas Instruments and BrilliantColorTM is a trademark of Texas Instruments. - Microsoft® and Windows® are registered trademarks of Microsoft Corporation in the United States and/or other countries. - PC/AT is a registered trademark of International Business Machines Corporation in the United States. - Adobe® Reader® is a trademark of Adobe Systems Incorporated. - Macintosh $^{\otimes}$ is a registered trademark of Apple Computer, Inc. in the United States and/or other countries. - All other company or product names are trademarks or registered trademarks of their respective companies. - Some IC chips in this product include confidential and/or trade secret property belonging to Texas Instruments.
 Therefore you may not copy, modify, adapt, translate, distribute, reverse engineer, reverse assemble or discompile the contents thereof.